Dying for Sex: Plot

 While debriefing with Nikki at a bar, she leaves in an Uber with a patron, who prematurely ejaculates on their way to have sex; the driver dumps them at a highway divider.
-Having attended a Stage IV cancer group in episode three, she visits a group for those with curable cancer, but is ejected to avoid disconcerting its members.
-Following an abortive encounter with an inexperienced 25-year-old, Molly starts masturbating and hears her neighbor also doing so; aroused at the thought he is doing so to her, she orgasms.
-The pair subsequently run into each other while he's emptying his trash in the hallway; her ordering him to pick it up moves both of them to run to their rooms and masturbate and Molly to deny him permission to ejaculate.
+Having attended a stage IV cancer group in episode three, she visits a group for those with curable cancer but is ejected to avoid disconcerting its members.
+Following an abortive encounter with an inexperienced 25-year-old, Molly starts masturbating and hears her neighbor also doing so; aroused at the thought that he is doing so to her, she orgasms.
+The pair subsequently run into each other while he's emptying his trash in the hallway; she orders him to pick it up, moves both of them to run to their rooms and masturbate, and Molly denies him permission to ejaculate.
 Molly later enters his apartment and orders him to masturbate.
-At his request, she kicks him in the penis and the movement causes her femur to snap.
-Molly begins searching for submissive males online and finds Hooper, a successful Wall Street trader into penis humiliation and penis cages; she tries to mock his penis but struggles as she considers it beautiful.
+At his request, she kicks him in the penis, and the movement causes her femur to snap.
+Molly begins searching for submissive males online, and finds Hooper, a successful Wall Street trader into penis humiliation and penis cages; she tries to mock his penis but struggles as she considers it beautiful.

-At Sonya's suggestion, Molly and Nikki attend a "kink-forward, play-party potluck", where Molly witnesses Sonya's ex G slowly instructing a woman masturbate on a table.
-Impressed, Molly visits G at her workplace, where G tells Molly to attempt submission before attempting dominance; following an abortive attempt at the latter with the finance bro, Molly submits to G at the back room of her home goods store.
+At Sonya's suggestion, Molly and Nikki attend a "kink-forward, play-party potluck", where Molly witnesses Sonya's ex, G, slowly instructing a woman to masturbate on a table.
+Impressed, Molly visits G at her workplace, where G tells Molly to attempt submission before attempting dominance; following an abortive attempt at the latter with the finance bro, Molly submits to G in the back room of her home goods store.
 That afternoon, she returns to hospital, where she asserts her wants and needs with her doctor, and explores her relationship with Neighbor Guy.
 She then conquers a man who has a kink for pup play and checks him for ticks.
 In episode five, Nikki is unavailable due to anaesthesia from dental surgery, so Molly is taken to the hospital by her mother Gail, a recovering addict who brings uninvited guests; Molly also sees Steve and his girlfriend.
 Nikki does not reply to Molly's texts, so she instead invites her pup player to snuggle with her for shock value.
 Nikki breaks up with her boyfriend Noah after he switches off her phone post-surgery.